flufster4/Java-Expression-Parser/doc/variablefunctiondoc.md

 The custom function API is very similar to the variable one.
 The function API provides two methods, `Expression#function` and `Expression#functionMap`.
 The first takes a `String` as its first parameter, and an `Expression` as the second.
 The String is the identifier of the function, and is what will be used to call it.
 The name has to be fully capitalized and can be as short or long as you want.
-The second parameter is an 'Expression' object that will parse the function.
+The second parameter is an `Expression` object that will parse the function.
 The parameter of the function will be passed into the expression as the `x` variable.
 The second method, `Expression#functionsMap` is almost identical to `Expression#variableMap`, except it takes a `HashMap<String, Expression>` as its input instead.
 Here is an example: